 • IoT and sensor data flows integrated with automated decisions

-Items like backlog management and enhanced support for IoT and sensor data are important to manufacturers like PickerBots.
+Items like backlog management and enhanced support for IoT and sensor data may be more important to manufacturers.
 A retailer might be more interested in advanced inventory management.
-What’s important is that any solution, whether purchased as a suite or pulled together by an integrator or in-house team, supports the ability to do long- and medium-range and short-term planning based on a single, up-to-date data set that’s accessible to all authorized stakeholders.
+What’s important is that any solution, whether purchased as a suite or pulled together by an integrator or in-house team, supports long-, medium-, and short-term planning based on a single, up-to-date data set that’s accessible to all authorized stakeholders.
+Also look for robust budgeting and costing capabilities, the ability to easily model “what-if” scenarios, and whether the solution provides a roadmap to adopting and integrating advanced technologies (such as AI and predictive analytics).

 Integrated Business Planning Examples